 Retinal Detachment

-When the retina detaches from the supportive tissue in the back of the eye, this is a very serious condition called a retinal detachment.
-And, if not treated immediately, can result in rapid and even permanent vision loss.
-Primarily this disease affects those in their 40’s and over, but retinal detachment can present itself in anyone who has suffered from eye disease, extreme myopia (nearsightedness), an eye injury or complications following eye surgery.
+When the retina detaches from the supportive tissue in the back of the eye, this is a very serious condition called retinal detachment.
+If it is not treated immediately, it can result in rapid and even permanent vision loss.

 Symptoms of Retinal Detachment